Blye, K., Part 2: Plot

 Kensi goes back to her mother's house and lures Clairmont and his team there whilst leaving a clue for Callen and the others to find her.
 A brutal fight ensues between her and Claremont as the two engage in hand-to-hand combat while Callen, Sam, Deeks and Granger engage in a gunfight against the four members of Clairmont's team.
 After a vicious and intense fight, Kensi wins but doesn't kill him, simply stating that he won't last long while implying that his injuries are so severe that there's a chance he'll die.
 As she turns her back on him, Claremont, seeking revenge uses the last ounce of his strength to produce his gun with the intention of shooting Kensi but Granger, having quickly spotted the move draws his own gun and shoots Claremont, killing him while also saving Kensi's life much to the shock and surprise of Callen, Sam and Deeks.

 A tape is found containing evidence with the potential of convicting Claremont.
-Stevens' final story was going to be about Clairmont getting into a drunken fight and killing a civilian, which would've damaged Claremont's reputation, seen his cover being blown and destroyed his career, so he arranged for Stevens to be killed before the story could be finished.
+Stevens's final story was going to be about Clairmont getting into a drunken fight and killing a civilian at a bar in Port-au-Prince, Haiti in 1997, which would've damaged Claremont's reputation, seen his cover being blown and destroyed his career, so he arranged for Stevens to be killed before the story could be finished.
 Kensi's father tried to warn the reporter but was killed for it.
 Granger reveals that Stevens was supposed to come to him for safety, but never made it; and this was his way of setting things right.
 Kensi is also given her father's sniper journal.
 The episode ends with Kensi sitting alone on a beach while reading a letter her father wrote to her in the journal.
 After she's finished, she visits her mother and finally makes peace with her.